EAP for Aged Care Facilities and Carers in Australia | Supporting Emotional Wellbeing in Aged Care Workplaces

 The Connection Between Staff Wellbeing and Resident Care

-According to research, staff members who are content and supported deliver superior care.
-Having a sense of emotional security allows caregivers to have greater tolerance, empathy, and attention, all of which are vital attributes while providing assistance to elderly people.
-EAP programs assist caregivers better handle emotional triggers, help them navigate stress, and improve their ability to interact with residents and their families.
-This strengthens the relationship between the two parties.
-The end effect is a workplace that is less stressful and more empathetic, which is beneficial to everyone.
+It has been found via study that staff personnel who are happy and supported are able to provide greater care.
+When it comes to offering support to senior people, having a sense of emotional stability enables caregivers to have higher tolerance, empathy, and attentiveness, all of which are essential qualities to possess.
+The Employee Assistance Program (EAP) provides assistance to caregivers in better managing emotional triggers, assisting them in navigating stress, and improving their capacity to communicate with residents and their families.
+It is because of this that the friendship between the two parties is strengthened.
+In the end, the result is a workplace that is less stressful and more empathic, which is advantageous to everyone involved.

 “To care for those who once cared for us is one of the highest honours.” - Tia Walker